Skip to content

 I get asked about this constantly.
 Should I do a DNA test to find out my muscle-building potential?

 No. A commercial DNA test looks at maybe 20 genes.
 You have over 20,000.
 And it is not even the individual genes that matter.
 It is how they interact with each other, with your enzymes, with your environment, with a hundred other things we do not fully understand yet.
+The Roberts review confirmed this: single gene candidates share only marginal variance with hypertrophic outcomes.

 Professional sports teams with billion-dollar budgets are not using DNA tests for talent identification.
 If they cannot make it useful, a $200 consumer report telling you to "eat more protein and train harder" is not going to change your life.